 Design-Build vs. Design-Bid-Build: Key Differences

 Design-build—also known as EPC (engineering, procurement, and construction)—is a delivery method in which a single design-build company works under a single contract with a project owner, providing all design and construction services.
+This entity will assume full responsibility for the project’s design and construction aspects.
 The early and frequent collaboration between estimating, engineering, procurement, and construction teams is a key defining factor for this method.

 Understanding the Benefits of Each Delivery System